Babies with Spina Bifida

 - Obesity: pre-pregnancy obesity is correlated with an increased risk of spina bifida and other neural defects.

-- Increased body temperature: there is some evidence that shows that hyperthermia or increased body temperature in the early weeks of pregnancy may risk the chance of spina bifida.
+- Increased body temperature: there is evidence that hyperthermia or increased body temperature in the early weeks of pregnancy may risk the chance of spina bifida.

 Not everyone with spina bifida requires the same treatment because the complications of the condition vary depending on the location and severity.
-For instance, people with myelomeningocele and meningocele will need more treatment than people with spina bifida occulta.
+For instance, people with myelomeningocele and meningocele will need more treatment than people with spina bifida.
 The most common treatment options for spina bifida include:

 - Surgery: often doctors will perform surgery to close the spine gap before the baby is born.
-Additionally, spina bifida can lead to other complications such as hydrocephalus (fluid in brain) and tethered spinal cord that require surgery to correct.
+A new study came out in JAMA Pediatrics in February 2021 underscoring the promise of this procedure for patients with myelomeningocele.
+The study found that prenatal spinal bifida surgery gives children a greater likelihood of walking independently and traverse stairs than children who did not have the surgical procedure until after birth.
+Additionally, spina bifida can lead to other complications such as hydrocephalus (fluid in the brain) and tethered spinal cord.
+Spinal bifida surgery can sometimes correct these complications.

-- Physical therapy: severe spina bifida can cause difficulty with walking and getting around.
+- Physical therapy: severe spinal bifida can cause difficulty with walking and getting around.
 Physical therapy and training can help children with spina bifida to engage in daily normal activities.

-- Bowel and Bladder management: in some types of spina bifida, doctors will recommend routine bowel and bladder evaluations and management plans to help reduce the chance of organ damage and illness.
+- Bowel and Bladder management: in some types of spina bifida, doctors will recommend routine bowel and bladder evaluations and management plans to help reduce the chance of organ damage and illness (recent article on estimating tracking renal function in spina bifida patients)